Gayle Conelly Manchin: West Virginia Secretary of Education and the Arts

 Incoming Governor of West Virginia Jim Justice appointed Manchin to his cabinet as the state's Secretary of Education and the Arts on January 13, 2017.
 Manchin succeeded outgoing Secretary of Education Kay Goodwin, who was retiring from the office.
 The Secretary for Education and the Arts oversees a collection of six state agencies, including West Virginia Public Broadcasting, the West Virginia Library Commission, the Division of Culture and History, Volunteer West Virginia, the state Center for Professional Development, and the Division of Rehabilitation Services.

 After the passage of HB 4006, a bill that would dissolve the West Virginia Department of Education and the Arts, in the West Virginia Legislature, Manchin called on Justice to veto the legislation.
 Manchin also offered to resign and "remove any political cloud," though days later, she was removed from office by Justice, leaving the office of Department Secretary vacant.

-USCIRF
+U.S. Commission on International Religious Freedom

 On April 19, 2018, Manchin was appointed to the United States Commission on International Religious Freedom (USCIRF).
 As Vice Chair, she has spoken out on behalf of Iranian prisoner, Mohammad Ali Taheri.
-After the January 27, 2019, bombing of the Jolo Cathedral in the Philippines, in an interview on EWTN News Nightly, she expressed disapproval of Rodrigo Duterte's prior "angry, violent language" against Church leaders.
+After the January 27, 2019, bombing of the Jolo Cathedral in the Philippines, in an interview on EWTN News Nightly, she expressed disapproval of President Rodrigo Duterte's prior "angry, violent language" against Church leaders.
 In March 2021, Gayle, who had moved to the role of Chair, was sanctioned by the Chinese government over the USCIRF recommendation that the United States government and its partners sanction Chinese officials involved in human rights abuses committed on the Uyghur minority in Xinjiang.
 Manchin said that she was "flattered" by the sanctions.

+Federal Co-Chair of the Appalachian Regional Commission (ARC)

+Appointed by President Biden and confirmed by the Senate, Gayle Conelly Manchin was sworn in as the thirteenth federal co-chair of the Appalachian Regional Commission (ARC) in May 2021.
+She is the first co-chair from West Virginia.
+The Commission's mission “is to innovate, partner and invest to build community capacity and strengthen economic growth in Appalachia”.
+This region spreads across 13 states, 12 partially and all of West Virginia.
+Manchin works directly with the 13 governors concerned by the development of an economically depressed region.
+Upon taking office, Manchin stated that her top priorities are " to support the creation of economic opportunities in the Appalachian Region, improve broadband access and critical infrastructure in Appalachian communities, and address the region’s opioid crisis".